• Skip to primary navigation

 • ¼ teaspoon salt

-• 1 tablespoon oil, eg: vegetable, avocado or olive oil
+• 1 tablespoons oil, eg: vegetable, avocado or olive oil

 • some vegan butter, or more oil for frying